Etymology of cannabis: Indo-European etymologies

 People all across the middle latitudes of Europe and Asia – and that would include the early Indo-Europeans (IE's) – knew and were using hemp since 5000 B.C.
 So when IE groups started borrowing a new word four millennia later, it had to have been for a new use: drugs.
-The old northern varieties of hemp did not contain the narcotic THC; and the 2nd millennium was probably the first time that enough people were travelling back and forth between Iran (where it grew) and eastern Europe that they could spread a habit, along with its source, the THC-bearing hemp.
+The old northern varieties of hemp did not contain the cannabinoid THC; and the 2nd millennium was probably the first time that enough people were travelling back and forth between Iran (where it grew) and eastern Europe that they could spread a habit, along with its source, the THC-bearing hemp.
 And the early 1st-millennium B.C. is just when we begin to find evidence for pot-smoking in the new zone.

 Barber analyzed cognate words for "hemp" and "cannabis" in Indo-European languages, and proposed an etymological root of *kan(n)aB- (where *B represents a *p or *b bilabial stop).
 A reconstructed Proto-Indo-European (PIE) *p is evident in many IE subgroups: